-- PDFProtect where you can apply passwords online or on your own machine but may have to accept advertising
+Soda Protect PDF, where you can apply passwords online or on your own machine but may have to accept advertising

 How to add password to PDF in Adobe Acrobat

-This is one of the most primary forms of security you can add to a PDF file and it prevents unauthorized users from opening the document.
-If needed, additional layers of security can be added to the document such as limiting the editing and printing of the PDF document and this requires an additional password to be set – see PDF Restrictions below.
+If needed, Adobe allows you to set ‘additional layers of security’ which can be added to the document such as limiting the editing and printing of the PDF document.
+This requires an additional password to be set – see PDF Restrictions below.

 There are various document permissions you can set in Acrobat to control what users can do with your PDF files.

-- Printing: If printing is not allowed, the print button in Acrobat will be disabled.
+Printing: If printing is not allowed, the print button in Acrobat will be disabled.

 Adobe also lets you select high-resolution and low-resolution printing.
-Low-resolution printing generates a low quality bitmapped image of the page which is suitable only for personal use.
+Low-resolution printing generates a low-quality bitmapped image of the page, which is suitable only for personal use.
 Bitmap printing also considerably slows down the printing process.

-- Changing the Document (editing): If this is disabled, any document modification is prevented.
+Changing the document (editing): If this is disabled, any document modification is prevented.
 Content extraction and printing are allowed.

-- Document Assembly: If this is disabled, inserting, deleting or rotating pages, or creating bookmarks and thumbnails is prevented.
+Document Assembly: If this is disabled, inserting, deleting or rotating pages, or creating bookmarks and thumbnails is prevented.

-- Content Copying: If this is disabled, selecting document contents and copying it to the clipboard is prevented.
+Content Copying: If this is disabled, selecting document contents and copying it to the clipboard is prevented.
 The accessibility interface also is disabled.

-- Commenting: If this is disabled, adding, modifying, or deleting comments is prevented.
+Commenting: If this is disabled, adding, modifying, or deleting comments is prevented.

-- Form Fields: If this is disabled, form field filling is prevented.
+Form Fields: If this is disabled, form field filling is prevented.

-- Signing: If this is disabled, signing documents is prevented.
+Signing: If this is disabled, signing documents is prevented.

-- Content Accessibility: Allows accessibility software (such as a screenreader) to use the document contents.
+Content Accessibility: Allows accessibility software (such as a screenreader) to use the document contents.